saptarshi/bong-eats-hexo/source/_posts/cholar-dal.md

 <!-- more -->

-<span class="dropcap">E</span>very family has its own the classic Bengali _cholar dal_ recipe.
+<span class="dropcap">E</span>very family has its own the classic Bengali _chholar dal_ recipe.
 In fact, the Bengali culinary tradition is replete with easy _dal_ recipes for every occasion.
-This is the _niramish_ or vegetarian version of the Bengali _cholar_ (or _chholar_) _dal_, prepared without onions or garlic. _Hing_ (asafoetida) supplies the necessary sharpness that one would generally get from the use of onions.
-The best part about this warm, mellow delicious, coconut-and-raisin (_narkel aar kishmish_) strewn _cholar dal_?
+This is the _niramish_ or vegetarian version of the Bengali _chholar_ (or _chholar_) _dal_, prepared without onions or garlic. _Hing_ (asafoetida) supplies the necessary sharpness that one would generally get from the use of onions.
+The best part about this warm, mellow, delicious coconut-and-raisin (_narkel aar kishmish_) strewn _chholar dal_?
 It can be served for breakfast, lunch or dinner, with rice, _polao_, _luchi_, _kochuri_ or _porota_!
 It doesn’t get more versatile than this.
-Master this Bengali _cholar dal recipe_ and it is sure to become the secret weapon in your culinary arsenal for when you are looking for an impressive, yet quick, easy, Bengali vegetarian _dal_ preparation.
+Master this Bengali _chholar dal recipe_ and it is sure to become the secret weapon in your culinary arsenal for when you are looking for an impressive, yet quick, easy, Bengali vegetarian _dal_ preparation.

-In this video recipe, we show you how to make _cholar dal_ (or _chana dal_, as it is known in Hindi) that has the perfect balance of sweet and savoury flavours, and the right consistency and texture.
+In this video recipe, we show you how to make _chholar dal_ (or _chana dal_, as it is known in Hindi) that has the perfect balance of sweet and savoury flavours, and the right consistency and texture.
 Although this preparation is a Bengali classic, other parts of India, and Pakistan and Bangladesh, too, enjoy their own versions of this delicious and nutritious _chana dal_.